 Ever since our establishment in 1837, bales of raw wool have been arriving at our mill's doorstep to begin the process of creating beautiful fabrics.
-We are now one of Great Britain's last remaining vertical woollen mills, meaning we are among a select few who continue to complete all processes on one site.
-See below for a more detailed view into the Abraham Moon manufacturing story.
+We are now one of Great Britain's last remaining vertical woollen mills, meaning we are among a select few who continue to complete all processes from a single site.

 Raw wool is delivered to our site in Guiseley.
 Our Merino Lambswool is predominantly from South Africa and our Shetland quality Pure New Wool is from New Zealand.
 Quality starts on the farm; sheep reared on a different diet can affect the quality so we buy our Wool from proven sources.
 To make our luxury fabrics we need the best natural raw material.
 The wool that arrives at our site is either scoured or cleaned and combed broken tops, which ensures that there is less than 0.3% impurities within the fleeces.

 The raw wool then goes to the Dye House, to be dyed using precise combinations of dye, pressure, temperature and time.
 These combinations are kept a close secret to ensure our unique colour palette remains ours alone.
 We can currently dye our wool in over 500 different shades and colours; within the Dye House we keep a library of shade standards and recipes to ensure we have the continuity in each colour year after year.
 This is a highly skilled process that is essential to creating beautiful yarns.